ARPA-SIMC/cosmo-model-training/doc/preparing_for_grib_api.md

 ## Preparing the environment for grib_api ##

+Grib_api software makes use of so-called definition files for describing the possible structure of a binary grib file.
+In a normal grib_api implementation, the definition files are installed together with the software; grib_api commands and library look for these definitions in the installation directory
+(e.g. `/usr/share/grib_api/definitions`).

-The implementation of grib_api in COSMO requires the use of specific definition files that provide grib_api with additional information, in particular, besides allowing some non standard use of grib format within COSMO, their main purpose is to associate the names of physical variables used in COSMO model (e.g. `T`, `T_2M` etc.) to entries in
+The implementation of grib_api in COSMO requires the substitution of the standard definition files with a set of customised definition files that provide grib_api with additional information, in particular, besides allowing some non standard use of grib format within COSMO, their main purpose is to associate the names of physical variables used in COSMO model (e.g. `T`, `T_2M` etc.) to entries in